-- For reminders, activity logs, shared team inbox, and user roles, subscribe to their business plan starting $5 per user, per month.
+- For reminders, activity logs shared team inbox, and user roles, subscribe to their business plan starting at $5 per user, per month.

 Tasklog is a nifty work management software for freelancers.
 It comes with all the essential features to help freelancers boost their productivity and manage tasks and time effectively.

 - Built-in time tracker, timesheets, and Pomodoro timer.